What is futures trading?

 Note though that some CFDs are structured in a similar way to futures contacts, i.e. with a finite lifespan and financing costs factored into their pricing at the outset, rather than being charged as rollovers/swaps in running.

-The other major difference is around tax treatment profits made on both CFD trading and exchange-traded futures are taxable and subject to Capital Gains Tax under UK law.
+The major difference between futures trading and financial spread betting is around tax treatment.
+Profits from both CFD trading and exchange-traded futures are taxable and subject to Capital Gains Tax under UK law.
 However, profits made from financial spread betting by individual UK taxpayers are currently not subject to CGT.
 That said losses made in futures or CFD trading may be offset against gains made elsewhere, which is not the case for spread betting losses.

 The various benefits from trading futures the central counterparty/clearinghouse model effectively eliminates counterparty risk and guarantees delivery and payment even in the event of default such as the failure of an exchange member.